Gokul-N-2004/Malcom_Intern/README.md

 # Malcom_Intern
-This is the Frontend for the Malcom Comapny Internship in Web Development Domain.
+This is the Repository of the Frontend and Backend Internship at Malcom Comapny in Web Development Domain.